• Skip to primary navigation

 Well, turns out Mexico has that too!
 The idea of Mexico being dangerous gets thrown around so often that it’s difficult for people to formulate their own opinion and just stick to what others say.

-If you visit somewhere like Cozumel or Playa del Carmen, you won’t consider how dangerous the people are but may think that the cenotes are unsafe and might need precaution!
+If you visit somewhere like Cozumel, Playa del Carmen or even the Costa Maya, you probably won’t consider how dangerous the people are but may think that the cenotes are unsafe and might need precaution!

 The danger is more likely to happen out of nature/Darwinist happenings than tourists being targeted by gangs or street crime.